 Follow county policies whenever applying any of the safety interventions.

 1. Intervention or direct services by worker.
-(DO NOT include the investigation itself.).

 3. Use of community agencies or services as safety resources.